-Each of the nominees has agreed to be named and to serve if elected.
 If any nominee for director becomes unavailable for election, the proxies will be voted for such substitute nominee(s) as the Board of Directors may propose.
 If you voted for the unavailable nominee, your vote will be cast for his or her replacement.
-We have no reason to believe that any of the nominees will be unable or unwilling to serve if elected.

 Under the Company's Corporate Governance Principles, directors may not stand for election or re-election after the age of 75, unless the Board makes an affirmative determination that, because of the importance and value of the continued service of a director, the retirement policy should be waived.
 In no event may a director stand for re-election after the age of 85.
+Prior to his nomination for re-election in 2022, the Board made such a determination with respect to Mr. Talbert.
 This policy does not apply to any person who controls more than 20% of the voting power of the Company.

-The Board of Directors recommends that you vote "FOR ALL" the nominees for election as Class III directors.
+The Board of Directors recommends that you vote "FOR ALL" the nominees for election as Class I directors.